wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/1-azure-deployment-planning.md

 ## Subscription requirements

 Many Microsoft Azure services are licensed on a consumption model, meaning the costs are determined by computing resources that have been used during a particular billing cycle.
 There is no fixed per month cost for The Azure API for FHIR.
-The Azure API for FHIR can be provisioned on an Azure Portal and the monthly costs can be calculated based on projected usage using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/?azure-portal=true).
+The Azure API for FHIR can be provisioned on an Azure portal and the monthly costs can be calculated based on projected usage using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/?azure-portal=true).

 The Azure Health Bot is offered as a free or standard plan.
 The free plan is only recommended for testing and experimenting with the Azure Health Bot.
 The standard plan is a fixed monthly fee with a set package of messages and content consumption with additional fees for messages and content required beyond the fixed monthly fee.
 See [Choosing the right Health Bot plan](https://docs.microsoft.com/healthbot/resources/pricing-details/?azure-portal=true) for details.